-- Provide competitive levels of compensation that relate pay to the achievement of the Corporation's financial goals; - Recognize individual initiative and performance; - Assist the Corporation in attracting and retaining qualified executives; and - Create a pay-for-performance compensation approach to align executive interests with shareholder interests.
+- Provide competitive levels of compensation that relate pay to the achievement of the Corporation's financial goals; - Recognize individual initiative and performance; - · Assist the Corporation in attracting and retaining qualified executives; and - · Create a pay-for-performance compensation approach to align executive interests with shareholder interests.

 Our pay-for-performance compensation approach consists of a mix of shorter-term and longer-term incentive compensation, including annual cash bonuses, stock options vesting in annual increments over four years, and performance stock units vesting at the end of three-year performance periods.
-As a result of the emphasis on pay-for-performance, as reflected in the Summary Compensation Table in 2010:
+As a result of the emphasis on pay-for-performance, as reflected in the Summary Compensation Table in 2011:

-- Over 60% of total compensation for the chief executive officer was based on performance; and - Over 50% of the total compensation of the other named executive officers was based on performance.
+- · Over 55% of total compensation for the chief executive officer was based on performance; and - Over 40% of the total compensation of the other named executive officers was based on performance (except for the Chairman of the Board who was not awarded any stock-based compensation in 2011 due to his expected retirement as an employee in 2012).

-We urge shareholders to read the "Compensation Discussion and Analysis" below, which describes in more detail how our executive compensation policies and procedures operate and are designed to achieve our compensation objectives, as well as the Summary Compensation Table and related compensation tables and narrative, appearing on pages 14 through 30, which provide detailed information on the compensation of our named executive officers.
+We urge shareholders to read the "Compensation Discussion and Analysis" below, which describes in more detail how our executive compensation policies and procedures operate and are designed to achieve our compensation objectives, as well as the Summary Compensation Table and related compensation tables and narrative, appearing on pages 12 through 26, which provide detailed information on the compensation of our named executive officers.
 The Compensation Committee and the Board of Directors believe that the policies and procedures articulated in the "Compensation Discussion and Analysis" are effective in achieving our goals and that the compensation of our executive officers reported in this proxy statement has supported and contributed to the Corporation's success.

-In accordance with recently adopted Section 14A of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), and as a matter of good corporate governance, we are asking shareholders to approve the following advisory resolution at the 2011 Annual Meeting of Shareholders:
+In accordance with Section 14A of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), and as a matter of good corporate governance, we are asking shareholders to approve the following advisory resolution at the 2012 Annual Meeting of Shareholders:

-RESOLVED, that the shareholders of Ducommun Incorporated (the "Corporation") approve, on an advisory basis, the compensation of the Company's named executive officers as disclosed pursuant to Item 402 of Regulation S-K, including the Compensation Discussion and Analysis, the Summary Compensation Table and the related compensation tables, notes and narrative in the Proxy Statement for the Company's 2011 Annual Meeting of Shareholders.
+RESOLVED, that the shareholders of Ducommun Incorporated (the "Corporation") approve, on an advisory basis, the compensation of the Company's named executive officers as disclosed pursuant to Item 402 of Regulation S-K, including the Compensation Discussion and Analysis, the Summary Compensation Table and the related compensation tables, notes and narrative in the Proxy Statement for the Company's 2012 Annual Meeting of Shareholders.

 This advisory resolution, commonly referred to as a "say-on-pay" resolution, is non-binding on the Board of Directors.
 Although non-binding, the Board of Directors and the Compensation Committee will carefully review and consider the voting results when evaluating our executive compensation program.
+Taking into account the advisory vote of shareholders regarding the frequency of advisory votes to approve executive compensation at the 2011 Annual Meeting, the Board of Directors's current policy is to include a resolution regarding approval of the compensation of our named executive officers annually until the next advisory vote on frequency occurs.
+Accordingly, unless the Board of Directors modifies its policy on the frequency of future votes, the next advisory vote to approve our executive compensation will occur at the 2013 Annual Meeting.